JohnChangUK/Payment-Choreography-Saga/README.md

 ### [Medium Article](https://medium.com/@johnchang94/choreography-saga-pattern-with-spring-cloud-kafka-ad46f01fc30a) - Explanation In Depth
 ### Implemented with
 - Spring Cloud Stream with Apache Kafka Binder
-- Reactive Spring
+- Spring WebFlux
-- Using reactive programming to return `Flux` from the blocking JDBC API.
+- Leveraging Netty's non-blocking model

 Operations persising to the database have a dedicated, well-tuned thread pool as it can isolate blocking IO calls separately from the application.